 Making the first impression is important because if you show up for your job interview late, your interviewee is going to need lots of good reasons to hire you.

 In customer service, making the first impression matters too.
-Which is why sending a welcome email is highly important as soon you onboard a customer.
+This is why sending a welcome email is highly important as soon you onboard a customer.

 A welcome email is a friendly message you send to your customers for encouraging them to interact with your business or product/service.
 If you do the job well, you can boost the chances of customer retention.